Advising Appointments (starting February 8, 2021)

 All other BSME majors: We are using a program called Spartan Connect to make appointments.
 Click here to make an appointment during the regular semester.
 Sign up for Mechanical Engineering Major Advising.
 If you cannot make your appointment for any reason, cancel as early as possible! the system will block you from future appointments if you are a no-show twice.

 If you are not an official BSME major: Click here for information if you would like to change your major to Mechanical Engineering.
 If you need to see an ME advisor for another reason but are not a declared ME major, you may email an ME major advisor at firstname.lastname@example.org.

 To apply for graduation

 You will be sent directions via email about how to apply online once you are eligible.
 There are some directions posted here.

-If you are applying for Fall 2019 graduation, or if you are returning to SJSU after a long absence, check out the resources that can be found here to apply.
+If you are returning to SJSU after a long absence, check out the resources that can be found here to apply.